 The City of Georgetown boasts 14 restaurants within 5 blocks along the historic waterfront Front Street.
 Take a stroll, check out the specials and then make your decision.
 The Atlantic House, The River Room, and The Big Tuna are just three of the choices, all with fresh seafood dishes that will bring you back again and again.

 What began nearly 300 years ago as a port of entry and home to a number of the area’s planters and wealthy merchants, has become an area with over 60 structures on the National Register of Historic Places.
 Georgetown gracefully wears her antebellum character in the Live Oak lined streets, the historic homes, grand old churches, museums.
 A wealth culinary opportunity now exists in what was once a small port town.
+If you have been taken in by South Carolina’s beauty and stunning scenery, then why not think about moving to this glorious place?
+You can always talk to a real estate agent like Lowcountry real estate and see what they could do for you with a South Carolinian home!

-Explore heritage.
 Come hear the words and listen to the stories.
 Stay and experience the places, the traditions and the feelings that have transcended time in Georgetown County.